LiixTT/AMS-IO-Agent/Knowledge_Base/03_DESIGN_BLOCKS/IO_Ring/Core/structured_T28.md

   - AVSS → signal name with "_CORE" suffix (e.g., "VSSIB_CORE")
   - TACVSS → own signal name
   - TACVDD → corresponding power signal in same voltage domain
+- **PVDD3A**: AVDD + TAVSS/TAVDD + VSS
+  - AVDD → signal name with "_CORE" suffix (e.g., "VDDIB_CORE")
+  - TAVDD → own signal name
+  - TAVSS → corresponding ground signal in same voltage domain
+  - VSS → digital domain ground signal name (or default "GIOL")
+- **PVSS3A**: AVSS + TAVSS/TAVDD + VSS
+  - AVSS → signal name with "_CORE" suffix (e.g., "VSSIB_CORE")
+  - TAVSS → own signal name
+  - TAVDD → corresponding power signal in same voltage domain
+  - VSS → digital domain ground signal name (or default "GIOL")

+**Device Selection Rules:**
+- **PVDD3A/PVSS3A**: Only use when user explicitly specifies these device types
+  - **Do NOT automatically select** - only use if user explicitly mentions "PVDD3A" or "PVSS3A" in requirements
+  - If user does not explicitly mention PVDD3A/PVSS3A, use PVDD3AC/PVSS3AC instead
+  - When user explicitly specifies PVDD3A/PVSS3A, follow the same voltage domain provider selection rules as PVDD3AC/PVSS3AC

 **VSS Pin Connection Rule:**
 - If user specifies digital domain ground signal name → use user-specified name